zhengjunyao-work/arc24/docs/modeling/Iteration_22_learning_inputs_distribution.md

 I have done a quick experiments with a model trained for 1k steps.
 It seemed that need more training time.

+TODO: train a model for longer, starting from the short model weights.

+### Generate inputs vs generate outputs

+TODO: is it more difficult to generate inputs?

+### Is it helpful to learn to predict inputs?

+TODO: train and evaluate

 ## Conclusion

 ## Next steps